emnoigi1452/Cinnamon/README.md

 > [!IMPORTANT]
 > This section will only display changes made to the latest version of the source code

-Update **(19/05/224)**
+Update **(24/05/2024)**
-- Added basic player data scanning
+- Added reporters to view scanning process
-- Implemented search queries
+- Implemented basic comparison scanners
-- Switched to lucko's helper library
-- Added basic startup logic
+- Added enchantment scanning (based on enchantment level).
-- Added support for `LockedItems` and `MMOItems` searches.